 7.1.1 This section identifies the functional requirements for the EIRENE Operational radio.
-It covers the functionality to be provided by the Operational radio and the man-machine interface (MMI) is also defined.
+It covers the functionality to be provided by the Operational radio including the manmachine interface (MMI).
 (I)

 7.2 Operational radio functions

 - 7.2.1.1 In this section, the functions to be provided by the Operational radio are described.
 (I) - 7.2.1.2 The following functions will be provided: